Caring for Our Environment

 Climate advocacy

-Astro is a proud member of the UNGCMYB and is committed to the UNGC's Ten Principles and the UNSDG.
-Additionally we collaborated and launched the UNGCMYB Forward Faster Louder programme to amplify the impactful and credible ESG narratives of Malaysian individuals, corporates and MSMEs and inspire the community
+• Astro is a proud member of UNGCMYB and remains committed to the United Nations Global Compact’s Ten Principles and the United Nations Sustainable Development Goals (UNSDGs).During the year, we collaborated with UNGCMYB to launch the Forward Faster Louder programme, an initiative designed to amplify credible and impactful ESG narratives from Malaysian individuals, corporations and micro, small and medium enterprises (MSMEs), fostering a more informed and inspired sustainability community.